AlgorithmiKee/notes/Finance/growth_rate.md

   > \end{align}
   > $$

-* The geometric mean is uppper bounded by arithmetic mean
+* The geometric mean is upper bounded by the arithmetic mean

   > $$
   > \begin{align}